 Paul and Trissi, a woman pregnant with twins, develops a grave Listeria infection that threatens her life and the lives of her babies.

-Rylee, a nine-year-old, contracts an E. coli O157: H7 illness that attacks several of her vital organs and brings her close to death.
+Rylee, as a nine-year-old, contracts an E. coli O157: H7 illness that attacks several of her vital organs and brings her close to death.

 Diana, an older adult with a Salmonella infection, who because of the natural weakening of the immune system that comes with age, becomes dangerously ill.